-When moving classes in school, information will be passed on to the new class teacher in advance and in most cases a planning meeting will take place with the new teacher.
-In addition to the whole class transition, your child will be able to participate in more personalised one to one sessions with their new class teacher, and may be supported with social stories if appropriate.
+When moving classes within school, information will be passed on to the new class teacher in advance and in most cases a planning meeting will take place with the new teacher.
+In addition to the whole class transition, your child will be able to participate in more personalised one-to-one sessions with their new class teacher and may be supported with social stories if appropriate.

 At the end of Year 6, the class teacher and SENDCo will discuss the specific needs of your child with the child's secondary school.
 Your child will participate in focused learning relating to aspects of transition, to support their understanding of the changes ahead.
-Where possible, your child will visit their new school on several occasions, and in some cases staff from the new school will visit your child in this school.
+Where possible, your child will visit their new school on several occasions, if necessary, in a small group.
+In some cases, staff from the new school will visit your child in their current school.
+In the second half of the summer term, pupils who are particularly anxious about transition may be invited to join a small group focusing on preparing for change.
+This is run by one of our ELSAs.